randombyte-developer/kosp/InstructionsForPluginUsers.md

 ### TextTemplates

-TextTemplates are like Texts but with placeholder.
+TextTemplates are like Texts but with placeholders.
 These placeholders can be filled by the plugin.
-And as the TextTemplates are in the plugin config the user can easily modify all plugin messages.
+And as the TextTemplates are written down in the plugin config the user can easily modify all plugin messages.

 TextTemplate parameters are written in curly brackets: `{parameter}`.
 The parameter names are set by the plugin.
 In general, the available paramter names are listed somewhere(e.g. in the comment of the specific config node).

-The plugin fills in a Text object at the place of the parameter.
-Note that the plugin can also apply colors, styles and TextActions to then provided Text.
+The plugin inserts a Text object at the place of the parameter.
+Note that the plugin can also apply colors, styles and TextActions to the provided Text.

 Example:
 - `{playerName} is cool.`